About this Artist

 In October 2008 Zubin Mehta was honored by the Japanese Imperial Family with the Praemium Imperiale.
 In March 2011 Zubin Mehta received a special distinction, in getting a star on the Hollywood Walk of Fame.
 The Commander’s Cross of the Order of Merit of the Federal Republic of Germany was bestowed upon him in July 2012.
 The Indian Government honored him in September 2013 with the Tagore Award for cultural harmony that had been awarded to Ravi Shankar the previous year.
 The Australian Government named him Honorary Companion of the Order of Australia in 2022.

 Zubin Mehta continues to support the discovery and furtherance of musical talents all over the world.
-Together with his brother Zarin he is a co-chairman of the Mehli Mehta Music Foundation in Bombay, where more than 200 children are educated in Western classical music.
-The Buchmann-Mehta School of Music in Tel Aviv develops young talent in Israel and is closely related to the Israel Philharmonic Orchestra, as is a new project of teaching young Arab Israelis in the cities of Shwaram and Nazareth with local teachers and members of the Israel Philharmonic Orchestra.
+Together with his brother Zarin he is a co-chairman of the Mehli Mehta Music Foundation in Bombay, where more than 200 children are educated in western classical music.
+The Buchmann-Mehta School of Music in Tel Aviv develops young talent in Israel and is closely related to the Israel Philharmonic Orchestra, as is a project of teaching young Arab Israelis in the cities of Shwaram and Nazareth with local teachers and members of the Israel Philharmonic Orchestra.